MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-create-prepayment-invoices.md

 ---
-title: How to Create Prepayment Invoices | Microsoft Docs
+title: How to Create Prepayment Invoices
-description: Learn how to handle situations where you require prepayment, or your vendor does.
+description: Handle situations where you or your vendor require prepayment.
+Use the default percentages for each sales or purchase line or adjust the amount as necessary.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual